krisp1/sharp/docs/install.md

 This module will be compiled from source at `npm install` time when:

 * a globally-installed libvips is detected (set the `SHARP_IGNORE_GLOBAL_LIBVIPS` environment variable to skip this),
-* prebuilt binaries do not exist for the current platform and Node.js version, or
+* prebuilt sharp binaries do not exist for the current platform, or
 * when the `npm install --build-from-source` flag is used.

 Building from source requires: